okami101/vuetify-admin/examples/demo/README.md

 });
 ```

+As it's stateless now, you should retire `withCredentials: true` from axios config.

 It should be now already fully working as a real stateless app !
 JWT will be saved inside localStorage.

 > Note that in this mode, you lose few features which needs stateful session in order to work, as impersonation and elFinder for file management.